L28-1-n-1-n/NetworkSimulatorSubmission/Readme.md

 ## Architecture
 The network simulator is written using object-oriented programming in C++.
 It is encapsulated into three parts:

-1. The Network Simulator
+### 1. The Network Simulator
 <p float="left">
 <img src="/image/netsim1.png" alt="Network Simulation Engine" height=80%>
 <img src="/image/Annotations.png" alt="Annotations" height=80%>
 </p>

-2. The Graph Generator
+### 2. The Graph Generator
+This generates graphs in various topologies fed directly to the network simualtor as inputs

-3. Nodes that run local logic
+### 3. Nodes that run local logic
 <img src="/image/local_logic.png" alt="Logic at each node" height=80%>

 ## Compilation